DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/NUMA-topology-views.md

 As a configuration, using a singleton also made sense, because we really only need one NUMA TV configuration for a process.

 That is not to say this cannot be changed.
-One could make NUMATVContext singleton into a member of KsMainWindow and change when or how KsTraceGraph will redraw topology widgets.
+One could make KsNUMATVContext singleton into a member of KsMainWindow and change when or how KsTraceGraph will redraw topology widgets.
 As it stands, topology widget redraws happen on each cpuRedraw or the widgets are adjusted with taskRedraw.
 Both of which make sense, as the topology widgets need to be closely synchronised with the GL widget's graphs.